-Curly hair, with its intricate spiral shape, demands a distinct approach to maintenance compared to straight hair.
+Curly hair, with its intricate spiral shape, requires a distinct approach to maintenance compared to straight hair.
 Each bend and coil creates potential points of weakness, making it highly susceptible to damage and frizz if handled incorrectly.
 Brushing dry curly hair can disrupt its natural pattern, leading to a halo of frizz and unwanted breakage.
 This is where the wet brush steps in, transforming what was once a daunting task into a smooth, pain-free experience.
+For see our hair brush recommendations on this site.

 What is a Wet Brush and Why is it Essential for Curly Hair?